fhumbertodf/dicionario/Textos6.md

 We are lucky to have creative people who share their gifts with us.
-If you are lucky enough to be creative, you should use your talents to create works of art that we all can share.Article #143 Career Choices What do you want to be when you grow up?
+If you are lucky enough to be creative, you should use your talents to create works of art that we all can share.*

+## 143 Career Choices

+>*What do you want to be when you grow up?
 There are so many things that you can be.
 You might want to work in the field of law.
 You could be a police officer.